rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 As an application developer it is important to understand the impact of different states and handle state transitions accordingly.
 Information to consider:

 * In _background_ state the application is not in focus, something may be obstructing the screen however application can continue to process data and use media playback.
-* In _pause_ state the application runtime *may* be stopped, however the Application should stop media playback, clear the screen and reduce runtime intervals/timers where possible.
+* In _pausing_ state the application runtime *may* be stopped, however the Application should stop media playback, clear the screen and reduce runtime intervals/timers where possible.
-* The _close_ state is a intermediate state and means the application will be unloaded soon, you should stop all timers/intervals and remove references to data for garbage collection.
+* The _closing_ state is a intermediate state and means the application will be unloaded soon, you should stop all timers/intervals and remove references to data for garbage collection.
 Any graphics should be cleaned up.
 * The _init_ state is a intermediate state and means the application is starting.

 ## Available methods